Real science, fun for all ages!

 Join a small team of your friends, family, and other volunteers to collect bugs from streams across the watershed!

-Meet your team onsite at the first of two sampling locations.
-One person will arrive with all of the equipment you need to get started.
-At each site, you search through stones, leaves, and sediment to find bugs in their natural habitat.
+Your team will include an experienced volunteer who will bring all the equipment you need to get started.
+At each sampling site, you and your teammates will search through stones, leaves, and sediment to find bugs in their natural habitat.

-Each team includes an experienced volunteer who has been trained in sample collection.
+Each team’s experienced volunteer has been trained in sample collection.
 Only trained volunteers go in the water to collect the samples.
-Dress to be comfortable outside for a few hours.
+Please dress to be comfortable outside for a few hours.
 Children are welcome to attend with an adult.
-You must register early to be assigned to a team!
+You must register to be assigned to a team!

 Questions?
-Email Jason Frenzel, HRWC’s Stewardship Coordinator at jfrenzel@hrwc.org
+Email Jason Frenzel, HRWC’s Stewardship Coordinator here.

 Volunteer Story